Web accessibility is an inclusive practice which ensures a barrier free user experience, for every person navigating the world wide web.

 Guide for maintaining web accessibility best practice: making content accessible

 If you’ve made a start on making your website more accessible, that’s great!
 To help you keep up your good work, we’ve put together this practical guide.
-It'll help you and your teams to create and add online content with digital inclusion in mind.
+It'll help you and your teams to create, write and add online content with digital inclusion in mind.
 And help you to outline best practice to the website owners in your business.

 As you're increasing your knowledge around web accessibility, why not test the knowledge you've gained so far?